openvinotoolkit/openvino/docs/ops/movement/GatherND_5.md

   * **Description**: *batch_dims* (denoted as `b`) is a leading number of dimensions of `data` tensor and `indices` representing the batches, and *GatherND* starts to gather from the `b+1` dimension.
     It requires the first `b` dimensions in `data` and `indices` tensors to be equal.
-    In case non default value for *batch_dims* the output shape is calculated as `(multiplication of indices.shape[:b]) + indices.shape[b:-1] + data.shape[(indices.shape[-1] + b):]`.
+    In case of non-default value for *batch_dims*, the output shape is calculated as `(multiplication of indices.shape[:b]) + indices.shape[b:-1] + data.shape[(indices.shape[-1] + b):]`.

-    **NOTE: the calculation of output shape is incorrect for non-default *batch_dims* value greater than one.
+    **NOTE:** The calculation of output shape is incorrect for non-default *batch_dims* value greater than one.
     For correct calculations use [GatherND_8](GatherND_8.md) operation**

   * **Range of values**: integer number and belongs to `[0; min(data.rank, indices.rank))`